- Between 2016 and 2019, the average U.S. inheritance was $46,200 — with a big disparity between the top 1% ($719,000) and the bottom 50% ($9,700).

 When To Give Inheritance Money to Your Kids or Grandkids

-Deciding when to give an inheritance depends on a variety of factors, but there is no single right answer.
-Every situation is different and should be treated as such.
-If you’re giving an inheritance to multiple people, determine the best time for each individual to receive it.
+Deciding when to give an inheritance depends on a variety of factors.
+Every situation is different and should be handled thoughtfully.

-When deciding whether to give inheritance money to your kids or grandkids, be cautious of doing so before you pass away.
-Waiting to release their inherited assets after your death can help you ensure you have enough resources to pay for end-of-life care and its associated costs.
+While determining when to leave an inheritance, be cautious of doing so before you pass away.
+Waiting to release assets until death can help you ensure you have enough money to live comfortably.